m-ch1ang/subscription-tracker/SUPABASE_SETUP.md

 2. Create a new project or select an existing one
 3. Note your project URL and anon key (you'll need these later)

-## Step 3: Run Database Migration
+## Step 3: Run Database Migrations (subscriptions + users/ownership)

-You have two options to create the subscriptions table:
+Run both migrations to create the `subscriptions` table and the new `users` table + ownership foreign key:

 ### Option A: Using Supabase Dashboard (Recommended for beginners)

 1. Go to your Supabase project dashboard
 2. Navigate to **SQL Editor**
-3. Copy the contents of `supabase/migrations/001_create_subscriptions_table.sql`
+3. Copy the contents of `supabase/migrations/001_create_subscriptions_table.sql` and run it
-4. Paste it into the SQL Editor
-5. Click **Run** to execute the migration
+4. Copy the contents of `supabase/migrations/002_add_users_and_subscription_ownership.sql` and run it

 ### Option B: Using Supabase CLI